krrishmahar/project-series/README.md

-# B.Tech Project Series
+# Project Series

-Welcome to the B.Tech Project Series!
-This repository contains a series of projects designed to enhance your skills in various programming languages and technologies.
+Welcome to the Project Series!
+This repository contains a series of projects I've created to showcase my skills in various programming languages and technologies.
 Each week focuses on a different topic, with scalable projects that build on what you've learned.
+This is the theme of this project series.

 ## Table of Contents